Puritanic/Map-Map/README.md

  yarn run start
 ```

+If you want to run production version of the app run `yarn run build`.
+You can start a server from inside of `build` folder with the local server ( with serve package or python3 -m http.server)

 For installing packages you can use `npm` if you prefer it, just run `npm install` once you are in project dir.

 You should be able to see project in you browser now.